wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 Note that UHF locations are based on residential address and may not match with hospital locations and catchment area.

+#### 1.5.
+Network SEIRSV model by age group:
+This system, built on Model 1.4, further accounts for vaccination.
+For the additional vaccination module, we model two doses of vaccine, according to currently available vaccines like the Pfizer-BioNTech vaccine.
+Based on Polack et al., we assume that vaccine efficacy is 85% fourteen days after the first dose and 95% seven days after the second dose.
+Note that here we use a vaccine efficacy estimate slightly lower than that reported for the first dose (~90% within 3-4 week of follow-up for the Pfirzer-BioNTech or Moderna vaccines) to account for the potential of lower efficacy outside the 3-4 week window should the 2nd dose be delayed.
+For more detail, please see https://www.medrxiv.org/content/10.1101/2021.01.21.21250228v1

 ### 2. Data

 Confirmed cases of COVID-19 in New York City (from Week 10, i.e. March 1-7 of 2020 to the most recent week, date labeled in the Results folder), provided by NYC DOHMH.